Various weekdays in July 2025

 A select number of workshop participants will be invited to perform in the Art on My Mind Showcase, presented in collaboration with Jane Street Speaks and BCCF’s Farm Festival.
 This is a paid opportunity for workshop participants, showcasing their new songs to an audience and gaining valuable hands-on experience in live performance.
 The Showcase will be hosted by Jane Finch resident Kadiatu Barrie and feature performances by New Tradition Music, Jane Finch R&B singer Kibra, and hip hop powerhouse Sydanie.
 The event will be DJ’d by Jane Finch hip hop dancer and educator DJ CUR8.

 Nathan Baya is an artist, songwriter, and performer born and raised in Toronto.
+Baya’s parents immigrated to Canada from the Democratic Republic of Congo, a heritage that has left an indelible impact on his musical sound.
 Known for his electrifying performances, Baya has taken the stage at over 100 venues including for the Toronto Raptors, Afrofest, Nuit Blanche, Rise Edutainment, and the Toronto Biennial of Art.
+He appears in the Wagner & de Burca film, RISE, which was produced by the Art Gallery of York University (now The Goldfarb Gallery).
+Additionally, Baya was the opening act for Koffee at the 2020 Manifesto Festival.